Steps of the loan process

 You’re going to need to prove you can take on the responsibility of a home mortgage.
 To prove your ability to buy a home, you’ll need the following:

 Completing a loan application can be easily done online with most lenders.
-Using the information above you should have all the information you need to complete the application to the best of your ability.
+Using the information above you should have all the information you need to complete the application.
 Try to be as accurate as possible; but if you’re unsure if you’re answering a question correctly, don’t worry as this is not your final application.
 A Loan Officer will be reviewing everything after submission and go through items that they need clarified.

 Completing an application does not obligate you to working with that specific lender, and should not cost you any money up front.
 However, before going through the application process, you should be confident that you want to work with the lender you’re completing the application with.
 Whether it’s researching online or talking to a Loan Officer prior to completing the application, it’s advisable to do proper due diligence.